 - Creating opportunities for Family Engagement and parent education

 - Connecting Multiple Reinforcing Activities together to reach our goals

 Humans of the Berkshires

-Since we started conducting the Prevention Needs Assessment Survey in 2007, a critical data point that has always stood out is just how many youth do not perceive that their community and neighbors recognize their successes and are supporting their aspirations.
+Since we started conducting the Prevention Needs Assessment Survey in 2007, a critical data point that has always stood out - our youth do not feel that their community and neighbors recognize their successes and are supporting their aspirations.

-Humans of the Berkshires launched May 25, 2016 with a profile of Mason Papirio of Pittsfield High School who said, "My family insprires me a lot because they always motivate me and push me to better myself.
+Humans of the Berkshires launched in May 2016 with a profile of Mason Papirio of Pittsfield High School who said, "My family inspires me a lot because they always motivate me and push me to better myself.
 My mom is a huge inspiration in my life.
 She comes to all my wrestling matches, football and lacrosse games.
-Right now she is working two jobs to support me and my sister and pay all the bills, and it is just an inspiration...one day I hope to help my mom out, let her retire well, and treat her well."
+Right now, she is working two jobs to support me and my sister and pay all the bills, and it is just an inspiration...one day I hope to help my mom out, let her retire well, and treat her well."

-Members of the community are encouraged to like the Humands of the Berkshires Facebook page and follow Humans of the Berkshires on Instagram.
-To nominate an individual between the ages of 14 and 22 for Humans of the Berkshires, please email firstname.lastname@example.org.
+Members of the community are encouraged to like the Humans of the Berkshires Facebook page and follow Humans of the Berkshires on Instagram.
+To nominate an individual between the ages of 14 and 25 for Humans of the Berkshires, please email firstname.lastname@example.org.